Learning To Play Cello:

 For understanding proper angle of fingers as each meets the Fingerboard, try

 - Place your Left Hand palm-down on a flat surface such as a table:

-- The seat of the palm and fingertips are the only points of contact with
+- Set the seat of your palm and fingertips to be the only points of

 - Curl finger just enough so that each fingertip is aligned as if along

 a string for four notes in First Position